 From the variety of challenges, it is obvious that there is no standard solution to solve all of them.
 Each issue has to be handled on a case-by-case basis.

 We came up with the following requirements to evaluate proposals to keep forks up to date:

 - Continuous Integration & Alerts: Conflicts (like bugs) cannot be completely eliminated.
 Keep the volume manageable by using CI.
 CI should provide alerts as soon as there is a conflict.

 - Incremental: It should be possible to checkpoint progress.

 - Collaborative: Engineers should be able to work on conflicts in their domains at least in a sequential manner.

 Open Source project forks contain custom changes.
 The changes can be managed as a sequence of patch files.
 Patch files can be applied one at a time, conflicts can be resolved and new patch files can be created.
 The ability to consider a patch file as a unit of work allows developers to make incremental progress and checkpoint their work.

 A typical patch file

 Git provides git-format-patch to create patches and git-apply or git-am to apply patches.
-However these functions are too low-level to be developer-friendly for large projects.
-Therefore we built git-patch to help developers create & manage patches as well enable best practices to manage open source forks.
+However, these functions are too low-level to be developer-friendly for large projects.
+Therefore we built git-patch to help developers create & manage patches as well as enable best practices to manage open source forks.

 git-patch helps manage the patch files using a structured workflow. git-patch supports the following development model: